Adventures to the Grawin Opal Fields including Glengarry & Sheepyard Opal Fields and Lightning Ridge

 Be careful of the cacti!
 Holy shit they are hectic!

 You cannot do a trip to Grawin and not visit the local watering holes!
-We stopped in at the Club in the Scrub and had a cold one then continued on to the Sheep Inn, had a couple more.
+We stopped in at the Club in the Scrub and had a cold one then continued on to the Sheep Inn, having a couple more.

 Drove around the tracks some more and came back to camp to help the fellas put the rings in the hole.
 The holes need to be as safe as possible, so they build corrugated iron rings and insert them in the top of the hole.
 This helps stabilise the hole from caving in.
 While the fellas worked on the finishing touches for that, I took the opportunity to scratch around the tailings to see if I could find any potch left behind in previous digs.